 She continued to write and record and appeared on Aim and QNC’s LP ‘The Habit of a Lifetime (And How to Kick it)’.
 Her vocals featured on the track ‘The More I Get (The More I Want)’ which was playlisted by Lauren Lavern on BBC Music 6.
 The album was named album of the year by Dan Hegarty of Ireland’s RTE 2fm.

-Niko’s third LP, ‘Electric Union’, combines heavy dance, synth laden electronica and neon downtempo (all produced by Aim) and is set for release later this year.
+Niko’s third LP, ‘Electric Union’, combines heavy dance, synth laden electronica and neon downtempo (all produced by Aim) and is out October 2021.
 With early sync placement of the track ‘Those from The Heavens Come’ (appearing on the TV series ‘Spotless’) this record will see Niko’s unique sound and song-writing sensibilities reach a much wider audience.